The Green Manalishi (With the Two Prong Crown): Recording

 Fleetwood Mac played "Green Manalishi" live on a few occasions before they began work on the song in the recording studio.
-They recorded parts of the song in Warner/Reprise Studios, which was situated in Hollywood, California during a break in touring.
+They recorded parts of the song in Warner/Reprise Studios, in Hollywood, California, during a break in touring.
 The band returned to the song on 14 April 1970 at De Lane Lea Studios in London.
 One of the band's guitarists, Jeremy Spencer, elected not to attend either recording session.
 Spencer had also been absent for most of the recording sessions for the band's Then Play On album that was released the previous year.

 Martin Birch, who served as the producer for these recording sessions, recalled that Green was initially frustrated because he could not get the sound he wanted, but Danny Kirwan reassured him that they would stay in the studio all night until the band achieved a satisfactory take.
 Green had played the band a demo of "Green Manalishi" and expected the rest of the band to replicate the parts that he had recorded.
 The band recorded several instruments for "Green Manalishi", including a six-string bass and "lots of drums".
 They recorded 27 different takes of the song, of which seven were false starts.
 Three different spools of tape were used to record the song, with take seven on the third spool being designated as the master.
 Once the master was established, the band commenced with overdubs.

 To achieve the guitar tone found on the intro, Birch placed large monitor speakers in an underground concrete car park and captured the guitar sounds emanating from the speakers with microphones at the end of the car park.
 This technique allowed Birch to attain natural reverb from the acoustics in the car park.
 Green later said that the session left him exhausted and singled out the recording session for "Green Manalishi" as one of his favourite musical memories.
 He was also fond of the "shrieking guitars" that he played with Kirwan and had expected the song to reach number one.
+In a 1997 interview, Green expressed his belief that "'Green Manalishi' was quite good, it was on the way to brilliant, but it should have been a little bit quieter."